google/highway/g3doc/quick_reference.md

 ## Detecting supported targets

-`SupportedTargets()` returns a cached (initialized on-demand) bitfield of the targets supported on the current CPU, detected using CPUID on x86 or equivalent.
+`SupportedTargets()` returns a non-cached (re-initialized on each call) bitfield of the targets supported on the current CPU, detected using CPUID on x86 or equivalent.
 This may include targets that are not in `HWY_TARGETS`, and vice versa.
 If there is no overlap the binary will likely crash.
-This can only happen if:
+This can only happen
+if:

 *   the specified baseline is not supported by the current CPU, which contradicts the definition of baseline, so the configuration is invalid; or